-Pharmacotherapeutic group: Antipsychotics; Diazepines, oxazepines and thiazepines ATC code: N05A H04
+Pharmacotherapeutic group: Antipsychotics; Diazepines, oxazepines and thiazepines

+ATC code: N05A H04

-Mechanism of action
+Mechanism of action:

 Quetiapine is an atypical antipsychotic agent.
 Quetiapine and the active human plasma metabolite, norquetiapine interact with a broad range of neurotransmitter receptors.
-Quetiapine and norquetiapine exhibit affinity for brain serotonin $(5HT_2)$ and dopamine D_1 - and D_2 - receptors.
-It is this combination of receptor antagonism with a higher selectivity for $5HT_2$ relative to D_2 - receptors, which is believed to contribute to the clinical antipsychotic properties and low extrapyramidal side effect (EPS) liability of quetiapine compared to typical antispychotics.
+Quetiapine and norquetiapine exhibit affinity for brain serotonin (5HT2) and dopamine D1- and D2- receptors.
+It is this combination of receptor antagonism with a higher selectivity for 5HT2 relative to D2- receptors, which is believed to contribute to the clinical antipsychotic properties and low extrapyramidal side effect (EPS) liability of Quetiapine Edest compared to typical antipsychotics.
 Quetiapine and norquetiapine have no appreciable affinity at benzodiazepine receptors but high affinity at histaminergic and adrenergic alpha1 receptors and moderate affinity at adrenergic alpha2 receptors.
-Quetiapine also has low or no affinity for muscarinic receptors, which may explain anti-cholinergic (muscarinic) effects.
-Inhibition of NET and partial agonist action at 5HT1A sites by norquetiapine may contribute to Quetiapine XR Cheplapharm's therapeutic efficacy as an antidepressant.
+Quetiapine also has low or no affinity for muscarinic receptors, while norquetiapine has moderate to high affinity at several muscarinic receptors, which may explain anti-cholinergic (muscarinic effects).
+Inhibition of partial agonist action at 5HT1A sites by norquetiapine may contribute to Quetiapine therapeutic efficacy as an antidepressant.

-Pharmacodynamic effects
+Pharmacodynamic effects: